arlysswest/coral-reef-simulation/coral-reef-simulation/README.md

 - copy and pasted errors into chatgpt to better understand what the errors mean when I am unfamiliar with an error
 - git revision control syntax for merging to resolve merge issues

+## Simulation Design

+# Color Codes

+used chatgpt to pick color codes:

+- "color code for sea blue?"
+- "color code for coral orange?"
+- "What colors would look good in combination with my current colors?"

 ## Coral Reef Research